prci-jnu/visualfusion-tutorial-icpr2022/index.md

 Visual fusion is an important branch of information fusion that originated in the mid-1980s, which attempts to simulate biological perception and cognitive processes of objective reality.
 The pipeline of the visual fusion system contains four parts: spatiotemporal registration, data preprocessing, data fusion, and data post-processing.
 Among these, the phase of data fusion is the primary concern, where the useful information from visual sources captured in the same scene is extracted and combined into a compact form of visual information representation, which leads to a more comprehensive, more robust, less redundant and less uncertain system.

 In the last few decades, both conventional methods like multi-scale analysis and the advanced technologies of deep learning have gained breakthroughs in visual fusion tasks.
 Researchers concluded three basic principles in visual fusion through long-term practise:
-* (1) the fused visual data should contain all the salient information from multi-modal sources;
+* (1) The fused visual data should contain all the salient information from multi-modal sources;
-* (2) no artificial information can be introduced;
+* (2) No artificial information can be introduced;
 * (3) Information that is not of interest, e.g. noise, should be suppressed as much as possible.

 Visual fusion makes full use of the complementary and redundant information among multi-modal data.
 Thereby, different from the broad sense of visual enhancement, it is more like the kind of technology in the field of visual understanding, which constructs compact data that is appropriate and understandable for not only human observers, but also facilitates the subsequent processing and perception of the machine.
 Due to such characteristics, visual fusion is becoming a critical topic in the pattern recognition community.
 The widely investigated applications of visual fusion include daily monitoring, medical diagnosis, security check and autonomous driving.